lydiah2015/Triangle-tracker/README.md

 telephone :0793003140 as well as via github lydiah2015
 - Make contributions to the code.Copyright(c) {2019}{Makini Lydia}

-##License
+## License
-{Determine the license under which this application can be used.
+-{Determine the license under which this application can be used.
 See below for more details on licensing.} Copyright (c) {2019} Makini